<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Alternatives to Pet Boarding During the Holidays

-One of the most convenient and reliable options for kenneling your dog or cat over holiday vacation is probably your own veterinarian’s office because most offer overnight stays.
+One of the most convenient and reliable options for kenneling your dog or cat over holiday travel is probably your own veterinarian’s office, because most offer overnight stays.
 Your pet, of course, will be adequately attended to, but the accommodations and hospitality options are probably lacking.
-After all, they are in business to keep pets healthy, not to read precious kitty bedtime stories each night.
+After all, they are in business to keep pets safe and healthy, not to read precious kitty bedtime stories each night.
+(However, many vet offices offer military discounts for extended stays.)

 Plush pet care, however, is big business.
-The American Pet Products Association projects that animal lovers will spend $11.8 billion for pet boarding, pet sitting, walking, and grooming in 2023.
-That’s a lot of pet pedicures!
-The data suggests that pet families regularly seek boarding options beyond basic veterinarian’s kennels.
+The American Pet Products Association reports that animal lovers spend billions annually on pet boarding, pet sitting, walking, and grooming.
+That’s a lot of pet paw pedicures!
+The data also suggests that pet families regularly seek boarding options beyond basic veterinarians’ kennels.
 Here are some ideas.

-What are some alternatives for pet boarding, and can military families afford them?
+What are some alternatives to pet boarding, and can military families afford them?

-First, and most likely the least expensive, is to contact friends and family and politely beg.
-Someone might owe you a BIG favor; it could be time to cash in.
+First, and most likely the least expensive, is to contact friends, family, or another military family and politely beg.
+Someone might owe you a big favor; it could be time to cash in.
 Or, if the hosting family has pets, you could ask if your pet is welcome to the festivities.
-Just be prepared for an awkward “No.”
+Just be prepared for an awkward no.

 Pet Care Swap